What is Competitive Bidding?

 Identifying the most qualified vendor

 From the buyer’s side, competitive bidding serves to identify the most qualified vendors of particular goods and services.
-The buyer or recipient of bids must prepare a complete RFP and publish it so that it reaches qualified vendors.
+The buyer or recipient of bids must prepare a complete RFP and publish it, so that it reaches qualified vendors.
 Ideally, when bidding for the order, vendors must show their ability to execute the order by detailing their history of achievements, the cost of delivering the products or services, and the timelines of making deliveries.

-For specialized services such as the purchase and installation of a dialysis machine in a hospital, the buyer would want to award the tender to a vendor who is specialized in the field and who already made similar installations in other hospitals.
+For specialized services such as the purchase and installation of a dialysis machine in a hospital, the buyer would want to award the tender to a vendor who is specialized in the field and who has already made similar installations in other hospitals.